 The Berkey countertop filters use gravity filtration to send water from the top chamber to the bottom chamber, with an intercepting filter stage in between.
 Berkey claims that you can use its countertop filters to treat any water source – including lake and stream water – and get the same fresh, clean outcome after filtration.

 The main filters used in the Berkey countertop units are Black Berkey filters.
 These filters have a 3,000-gallon capacity each and are designed to reduce up to 203 contaminants, according to various test results provided by Berkey.
-Berkey’s contaminant removal claims include 99.85% chromium 6 reduction, 99.9% lead removal, 99.9% chlorine and chloramine reduction, and 99.9% pathogenic bacteria and virus reduction.
+Berkey’s contaminant removal claims include 99.85% chromium 6 reduction, 99.9% lead removal, and 99.9% chlorine and chloramine reduction.
 You can clean and reuse these filters again and again.

 If you have a major problem with fluoride in your water, Berkey recommends installing separate PF-2 filters in the lower chamber, which are designed specifically to reduce arsenic and fluoride (two contaminants that the Black Berkey filters can’t remove effectively in the long run).